COVID-19: Ilorin residents ignore safety measures - Vanguard News

-Some Ilorin residents have continued to violate safety measures announced by the Kwara government to stem the second wave of COVID-19 in the state, the News Agency of Nigeria (NAN) reports.
+Some Ilorin residents have continued to violate safety measures announced by the Kwara government to stem the second wave of COVID-19 in the state.

 The state government on Wednesday, Dec.
 23, announced safety protocols to prevent a fresh outbreak of the virus in the state.

-Some of the safety measures are compulsory wearing of facemasks in public places, maintaining physical distance, limiting the number of people in places of worship,3 and using hand sanitisers.
+Some of the safety measures are compulsory wearing of facemasks in public places, maintaining physical distance, limiting the number of people in places of worships and using hand sanitisers.

-One of the residents, Mr Bayode Abiona, told NAN that nobody was ready to obey government orders again, as they didn’t want to experience another round of hunger.
+One of the residents, Mr Bayode Abiona, told Newsmen that nobody was ready to obey government orders again, as they didn’t want to experience another round of hunger.

 “Nobody will take them seriously again.
 The hunger is biting hard on us, you are talking about facemask and physical distance,” he said.